And greetings once again, ladies and gentlemen, great to have you here.

 Anyway, there's just a number of different ways that the Republicans can go here, and I'm just trying to present some options.

-Here's the story, investors business daily.
+Here's the story, Investors Business Daily.

 Does government want to drain Americans' 401k plans?

-Rather in the uh in the first hour, as Washington debates what to do about the fiscal cliff that it created.
+I mentioned this yesterday, rather in the first hour, as Washington debates what to do about the fiscal cliff that it created.

-Our beloved elected officials put this deal together the last time they came up with a way to raise the debt limit.
+This fiscal cliff, our beloved elected officials put this deal together the last time they came up with a way to raise the debt limit.

 And they came up with this cliff idea, the details of which are supposed to be so scary, so horrendous, so horrible, nobody would ever want any of it to happen.